EngineersNeedArt/Anna-Analog-Computer/README.md

 The multiplier and multiplicand are assumed to be within *machine range* and are treated as values between 1.0 and -1.0.
 As such, the product will also always be within *machine range* (between 1.0 and -1.0).
 Consequently, the operator should not overload.
 (If the product ever overloads it is from an input that was already overloaded.)

 A test point and two trim pots are there to allow the mutliplier to be calibrated.
 (This requires an oscilloscope in order to adjust a triangle wave to run between 1.00 and 4.00 Volts.)
+After calibrating a **MULT** module, I measured it with 49 sample voltages (combinations of 7 voltages for **X** and 7 for **Y**) and measured the product.
+Plotting the results vs. the expected result I submitted the data to an LLM and was told the overall accuracy to be about 2.3% RMS full scale (I am lazy beyond some threshold).
+In general, expect some error from the **MULT** module.

 ## **INT**

+The **INT** module may be the most important one.
+I have read that integration was in fact the reason for early analog computing at all.

+**INT** combines a pair of integrators in a single module.
+A single **Reset** button, when held for a short period, sets both integrators to their initial conditions (initial voltages).
+The “IC” of each integrator is established from the user having connected a voltage to its **IC** pin.

+Integrators output a voltage—initially they are expected to be Reset and so ouput their IC voltage.
+Inputs to each integrator though can cause the output voltage of the integrator to rise or fall—the applied voltage or value is being integrated with respect to time.

+Like the **ADD** module, the integrators on the **INT** module are also inverting.
+In practice this means that if you supply a **positive** *machine value* to an integrator, the value it ouyputs will get **smaller**, not larger.
+The reverse is the case when a **negative** machine value is applied.

+If *machine zero* (**ZERO**) is applied as in input, the output of an integrator does not change.

+Integrators integrate with respect to time and there is a switch on **INT** that can toggle between a *slow* integration time constant and a *fast* one.
+In practice, most simulations (programs), might prefer the faster integration—such as a program that models the bounce of a mass on a spring.
+Another program, like a game simulating a spacecraft landing on the Moon, might want to be slowed down in order to be more easy to play.